marjanfarahbod/SegwayClustering/README.md

 ### QC with transcriptomic data

-For this task we need three input files:
+For this task we need three initial input files:

-- The gene coordinates.
-We use the GTF file used for running some segtool commands for this ENCODE runs: https://www.encodeproject.org/files/gencode.v29.primary_assembly.annotation_UCSC_names/ genomic coordinates used for Segtools
+- The GTF file (contains gene coordinates): we use the file used for running some segtool commands for this ENCODE runs: https://www.encodeproject.org/files/gencode.v29.primary_assembly.annotation_UCSC_names/ genomic coordinates used for Segtools
 - The RNA-seq data for the sample(s) - each sample has one RNAseq file
 - The annotations with class labels (the initial sample with the transcript data name:H1 ID:ENCSR938GXK) - each sample has one .bed file

 ### Parsing and exploring the GTF file